browserengineering/book/book/glossary.md

 : The conceptual object created when loading a web page and modified by interacting with it, an analogy to physical documents.

-Document tree

-: The tree created from parsing HTML.
-Also sometimes called the DOM.

 DOM

 : Document Object Model.
 The object-oriented API interface to JavaScript